Odysseus' Island

 Many and varied theories have been put forward that the location of Homeric Ithaca may be in a different place to the modern Greek island of Ithaca.
 These are summarised, along with the main textual argument used in their support.
 After taking the walks described in this book the intelligent visitor may be convinced that the kingdom of Odysseus was centred on this island, and that Homeric and modern Ithaca are one and the same.

-The correlation between the archaeological site now called Agios Athanasios / School of Homer, and the descriptions given by Homer in The Odyssey, are an extraordinarily good fit.
-If Professor Papadopoulos is correct the poet Homer used this very megaron (or main hall) as the setting for Odysseus’ battle with 108 suitors on his return, after 20 years, from the Trojan War and for his reunion with his faithful wife Penelope.
+The first paper, The Archaeological Excavation at Agios Athanasios / School of Homer on Ithaca, presents compelling evidence for identifying this site as the historical Palace of Odysseus.
+The architectural and topographical features of the site closely match the descriptions in Homer’s Odyssey.
+As Professor Papadopoulos notes, the site “seems to be a promising and strong candidate for the political centre of the island and the Homeric Palace of Odysseus.”
+If this is so, the poet Homer will have used this very megaron (or main hall) as the setting for Odysseus’ battle with 108 suitors on his return, after 20 years, from the Trojan War and for his reunion with his faithful wife Penelope.

 Jock